 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not provide opportunities for the students to use or access educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
-Candidate's teaching is in English only with no target language emphasis.
 Candidate uses educational technology to present information related to learning goal(s) in a one-to- many learning environment.
 OR Candidate directs students' use of educational technology for a drill or practice type activity to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
-OR Candidate's teaching is minimally in the target language.
-The students use educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) beyond what could have been achieved in a non- digital format in the target language or in the target language with English as appropriate to provide support.
-All of Level 3, plus: Candidate provides the students the choice of a selected range of educational technology to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) in the target language or in the target language with English as appropriate to provide support.
+The students use educational technology to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) beyond what could have been achieved in a non- digital format.
+All of Level 3, plus: Candidate provides the students the choice of a selected range of educational technology to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).
 OR The students use educational technology to facilitate and enhance peer or group collaboration in or beyond the classroom (e.g., online documents; online interactions with students at another school or in another state or country or with members of the community outside of school; creating podcasts).
 All of Levels 3 & 4, plus: The students use educational technology to modify and/or redefine the task in ways that would not be possible without utilizing the specific technology.
-OR The students are knowledgeable enough about digital/virtual tools and resources to independently choose which educational technology they want to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s) in the target language with English as appropriate to provide support.
+OR The students are knowledgeable enough about digital/virtual tools and resources to independently choose which educational technology they want to use to enhance, improve, and/or demonstrate knowledge, skills, and/or abilities related to the learning goal(s).